isaacaddis/CAMS2019-Redesign/README.md

-# CAMS2019-Redesign
-Redesign for the class of 2019 webpage at CAMS High School
+#Website Redesign for the CAMS Class of 2019!

+##Credits

+Built upon the MaterializeCSS Framework